dhis2/wow-backend/guides/idea_tomcat_setup.md

-# IntelliJ IDEA Project Setup Guide
+# IntelliJ IDEA + Tomcat Project Setup Guide

 This guide assumes you have already installed Tomcat on your machine.
-Additionally, the Maven and Tomcat and Java EE plugins are required, but they come bundled with IntelliJ IDEA and are enabled by default.
+Additionally, the Maven, Tomcat and Java EE plugins are required, but they come bundled with IntelliJ IDEA and are enabled by default.
 Unless you have manually disabled them, your environment should be ready.

 To ensure a smooth setup, follow these steps to configure your project in IntelliJ IDEA: